JustinJnkns/Day-Planner/README.md

 # Day-Planner
 A planner for your day.
 Displays current date on top.
+Past,Present and Future task are easily distinguishable by different colors.
+Tasks save directely to local storage.